fallemand/dh-restaurants-test/README.md

 - Handle errors in the API.
 - Handle incorrect Ids in the App.
 - Add Redux for state handling.
-- Complete the pagination behavior.
+- Functional testing with Nightwatch
 - Generate different bundles in development (with sourcemaps, not minified, etc).

 ---